-The human brain is not detail-oriented when it comes to hearing, opting for the big picture instead, according to new research published in Psychological Science, a journal of the Association for Psychological Science.
+The human brain is not detail-oriented when it comes to hearing, opting for the big picture instead, according to research published in Psychological Science.

 Researchers at the University of California, Berkeley found that when faced with many different sounds, such as notes in a violin melody, the brain doesn’t process every individual pitch, but instead quickly summarizes them to get an overall gist of what is being heard.